stevenelson35/stevenelson35.github.io/all_collections/_posts/2024-07-09-newport-pleasure-breakers.md

 ![Camilla Hiding Returning From Breakfast]({{ site.pics_url }}20240721_111534.jpg)

+And Linda would follow, walking at vacation speed ;).

 ![Linda Returning From Breakfast]({{ site.pics_url }}20240721_112513.jpg)

 We parked on a side street near *The Breakers* and walked to the famous house.

-At first, we started to walk to a university by mistake.
+At first, we started to walk down the driveway of a large building of (Salve Regina University)[https://salve.edu/] by mistake.

 ![Linda and Cammilla At University Gate]({{ site.pics_url }}20240721_112631.jpg)